-WORK HOURS: Fire/Rescue Trainees participate in a four to six month, 40-hour per week paid training program.
-Upon completion of training, employees are assigned to a shift and work a 24-hour shift on duty, with two days (48 hours) off between shifts.
+WORK HOURS: Employees are assigned to a shift and work a 24-hour shift on duty, with two days (48 hours) off between shifts.
 Fire/Rescue members assigned to shifts will work an average of ten 24-hour shifts per month.
 During their shift, members live and eat at the fire/rescue station.